sexologist sexologist

 About kshar-sutra

-The fact that so many of us, from far & wide have gathered here is in itself evidence of the coming back of the age old science of life.
+test The fact that so many of us, from far & wide have gathered here is in itself evidence of the coming back of the age old science of life.
 'Ayurveda' is picking up momentum not only in India but also in other countries.

 Globalization of Ayurveda brings with it increased requirement of all types of Ayurvedic preparations and even standardization of these preparations.
 Availability of standard Ayurvedic drugs, even those which are widely used, is a problem at many places even in India.
 Where rare, expensive or sparingly used drugs are considered, this problem rises still higher.
 Kshar-Sutra is one such preparation.